abpframework/abp/docs/en/cli/differences-between-old-and-new-cli.md

 dotnet tool install -g Volo.Abp.Studio.Cli
 ```

-After installing the new CLI, you will be able to use the CLI commands described [in the documentation](index.md) (with the `abp` command) or if you prefer GUI, you can always use the [ABP Studio](../studio/index.md).
+After installing the new CLI, you will be able to use the CLI commands described [in the documentation](index.md) (with the `abp` command), or if you prefer GUI, you can always use the [ABP Studio](../studio/index.md).

 ## Using The Old ABP CLI